aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-zoom/_index.md

 8. Remove the background from an image of the second zoom frame object.
 5. Write the modified presentation as a PPTX file.

-This sample code shows you how to change the formatting of a zoom frame:
+This python sample code shows you how to change the formatting of a zoom frame:

 ```py
 import aspose.slides as slides